FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

 \subsection{Fault Localization/Repair Effectiveness}

-We consider effectiveness as the number of localized faults that could be repaired to improve \target\ prediction accuracy, towards matching this of \source.
-We go through each fault category to determine effectiveness of the fault localization component, as seen in the \texttt{Total} row in Table~\ref{tab:faultsdistribution}.
-We find \tool\ had a $100$\% efficacy rate (all potential fault occurrences detected could be repaired) for preprocessing (PP: $4/4$), input dimensions (ID: $4/4$), tensor structure (TSS: $2/2$) and weights and biases (WB: $429/429$).
-Weights and biases category had the most faults detected and repaired. \tool\ had much less success on cases related to the computation graph (CG), with none of the $43$ potential faults detected worth repairing as they did not result in reduction of output label discrepancy.
-The effectiveness for LH category is also very low ($2.8$\%), with only $7$ out of the $250$ identified potential faults worth repairing.
-We infer that this happens because (1) graph transformations across \source\ and \target\ may result in syntactic difference but be semantically equivalent.
-For instance, a \texttt{BatchNormalization} node is transformed in \texttt{Mul} and \texttt{Add} nodes.
-Although this is localized as a potential fault by \tool\, the repair employed by replacing \texttt{Mul} and \texttt{Add} nodes with \texttt{BatchNormalization} will not reduce the output label discrepancy and is therefore rejected, (2) the LH difference detected is already mitigated by the converter by introducing additional nodes in the \target\ (e.g., a $padding$ hyperparameter in a \texttt{Conv} node on \source\ is replaced by a dominating \texttt{Pad} to the correspondent \texttt{Conv} node in target, leading to the same effect).
+We consider effectiveness as the number of localized faults that could be repaired to improve \target\ prediction accuracy towards matching this of \source.
+We go through each fault category to determine the effectiveness of the fault localization component, as seen in the \texttt{Total} row in Table~\ref{tab:faultsdistribution}.
+We find that \tool\ had an $100$\% efficacy rate (all potential fault occurrences detected could be repaired) for preprocessing (PP: $9/9$), input dimensions (ID: $4/4$) and tensor structure (TSS: $2/2$), as well as $98.1$\% efficacy for weights and biases (WB: $430/438$).
+The weights and biases category had the most faults detected and repaired. \tool\ had much less success on cases related to the computation graph (CG), with $4$ of the $47$ potential faults detected being repaired ($8.5$\%) while other cases when repaired did not result in reduction of output label discrepancy.
+The CG fault repairs, although few in number, were instrumental in completely fixing conversion cases \#$11$ and $13$.
+The effectiveness for LH category was low ($4$\%), with only $12$ out of the $254$ identified potential faults worth repairing.
+Following manual inspection, we infer that this happens because: (1) graph transformations across \source\ and \target\ may result in syntactic difference but be semantically equivalent.
+For instance, a \texttt{BatchNorm} node is transformed in \texttt{Mul} and \texttt{Add} nodes.
+Although this is localized as a potential fault by \tool\, the repair employed by replacing \texttt{Mul} and \texttt{Add} nodes with \texttt{BatchNorm} will not reduce the output label discrepancy and is therefore rejected; (2) the LH difference detected is already mitigated by the converter by introducing additional nodes in the \target.
+For example, a \texttt{pads} (padding) hyperparameter in a \texttt{Conv} node on \source\ is replaced by a dominating \texttt{Pad} to the correspondent \texttt{Conv} node in target, leading to the same effect.

+In terms of the fault analysis for layer-based types, we set \tool\ to perform fault localization with and without fault analysis, and we compared the outcomes.
+We concluded that \tool\ was able to repair the models in a similar manner with the results presented without the fault analysis, however enabling it applied fewer fault repairs, more effectively avoiding false positive cases where the applied repair was ineffective (up to 3.6\% reduction).
+We also found the layer ranking assisted towards applying smaller repair steps, with the dissimilarity percentage decreasing more gradually with each repair cycle, making it easy to monitor and control the fault process.